abhishek-kumar-code/Redfish_Public/Specification.md

 A URI is used to identify a resource, including the base service and all Redfish resources.

-* Each unique instance of a resource shall be identified by a URI; thus a URI cannot reference multiple resources though it may reference a single collection resource.
+* Each unique instance of a resource shall be identified by a URI; thus a URI cannot reference multiple resources though it may reference a single Resource Collection.
 * A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in clause 5, Reference Resolution, of [RFC3986](#RFC3986).

 To begin operations, a client must know a URI for a resource.